quacksouls/bitburner/doc/guide/reboot1.md

     - Purchase another Hacknet node if you have sufficient funds.
 Do not wait for sufficient funds to purchase a node.
 If you do not currently have enough money to buy a new node, move on to the next task.
     - Upgrade each node by 1 Level.
-It is OK if you cannot level up each node.
+It is OK if you cannot level up all nodes.
       Upgrade by 1 Level any node that you can.
 If your funds do not allow you to upgrade the Level of a node, move on.